 If your hygienist tends to spend a lot of time cleaning this area during your checkups, or you notice the plaque buildup in the mirror when you’re trying to floss, there’s good news: you’re not alone.

 For starters, cleaning behind your narrow bottom-front teeth is just hard.
 A large toothbrush head may not be able to get around all the grooves and curves it needs to clean the plaque behind lower front teeth.

 But even more significant is your own natural anatomy.
 Surprise: you have saliva glands right under your tongue, just next to these teeth!
 That means the plaque buildup in that area will calcify into tartar quicker than some of the other parts of your mouth.

 Bonus info: You also have saliva glands on the outside of your upper-back molars.

 When it comes to preventing buildup on teeth, physical everyday cleaning is essential.
 Whether you’re using a soft-bristled toothbrush or an electric version is up to you, but powered toothbrushes are scientifically proven to remove more plaque buildup than manual brushes do.

 Also, you have to floss.
 It’s just not an option.
-Floss or a Waterpik is the only thing that’s going to get down between your teeth to clean plaque buildup before it turns into tartar.
+Floss or a water flosser is the only thing that’s going to get down between your teeth to clean plaque buildup before it turns into tartar.

 The amount of time you put into brushing and flossing will have a direct part to play on how much build up you get on your teeth.
 If you’re just quickly sweeping through with the toothbrush a few times, you’re not going to get the results you want.